Accueil » Tips » Bone broth: benefits and how to prepare it easily

 An editorial team specializing in nutrition.
 Authors of the book Beneficial Foods (Mango Editions) and the podcast Food Revolutions.

-Rich in nutrients, this age-old drink is making a comeback in our kitchens.
-As its name suggests, the bone broth , or bouillon d’os in French, is a soup simmered for hours using bones and aromatics.
+Rich in nutrients, this ancestral beverage is making a comeback in our kitchens.
+As its name suggests, bone broth or bouillon d’os in French, is a soup simmered for hours made from bones and aromatics.

-The trend of bone broth is reappearing today in the wake of the Paleolithic diet, a lifestyle that gives a prominent place to animal-derived foods.
-It is also its various remineralizing and digestive properties, for example, that make it so popular among natural health enthusiasts.
+The bone broth trend is reemerging today in the wake of the Paleolithic diet, a lifestyle that gives a prominent place to animal-based foods.
+Its various remineralizing and digestive benefits, for example, are what make it so popular among natural health enthusiasts.

-I would like to draw your attention, however, to the fact that few studies are available on the subject.
-Here I offer an overview of benefits, recipes, and tips for consuming bone broth daily.
+However, I draw your attention to the fact that few studies are available on the subject.
+Here I offer an overview of the benefits, recipes, and tips for consuming bone broth daily.

 The potential benefits of bone broth